tektronix/tsp-toolkit-kic-cli/README.md

 # Keithley Instrument Communicator

 The Keithley Instrument Communicator (KIC) is a command-line application that enables simple communication to an instrument.

-## Certificates Setup

-Tektronix uses self-signed certificates.
-This makes life difficult when using standard tooling like `npm`.
-In order to use the GitLab npm package registry, you'll need to tell npm that those self-signed certificates are safe. `npm` annoyingly doesn't use your system's installed CA certs, so we have to add to the accepted ones.

-1. Download the [ca-certs](https://git.keithley.com/devops/certificates/-/jobs/artifacts/main/download?job=package) from the devops/certificates project (link will start download).
-2. Extract and put them somewhere (I personally like `~/.certs/Tektronix_*.crt`)
-3. Add NODE_EXTRA_CA_CERTS to your environment variables with the full path to the `Tektronix_Global.gitlab.chain1.crt` file

 ## Getting started
 <details>